Goregaon: Transport

 Goregaon Railway Station is the transport hub of Goregaon.
-The station currently has seven platforms, two of which are new harbor-line platforms, and was expanded as a part of the Harbour Line extension (under MUTP 2) from Andheri.
+The station currently has seven platforms, two of which are new Harbor Line platforms, and was expanded as a part of the Harbour Line extension (under MUTP 2) from Andheri.
 The expansion, involving two additional platforms and an elevated deck with passenger amenities (on the western side of the existing station) was completed in 2018.

 A recently constructed skywalk connects one of the foot-over-bridges to S. V. Road near Citi Centre, a shopping complex near the M. G. Road junction.
 BEST has bus stations on both the Western and the Eastern sides of the railway station.
 Goregaon Bus Depot, however, is located away from the railway station, on Link Road.
 The link road has seen an increase in the traffic of late after the commencement of the Mumbai Metro construction work.

-There is a flyover named Mrinal Tai Gore Flyover at Ram Mandir road, connecting Goregaon West and Goregaon East.It has been operational since 2016 and links the Western Express Highway(WEH) in Goregaon East to the Ram Mandir Junction in Goregaon West.
+There is a flyover named Mrinal Tai Gore Flyover at Ram Mandir road, connecting Goregaon West and Goregaon East.It has been operational since 2016 and links the Western Express Highway (WEH) in Goregaon East to the Ram Mandir Junction in Goregaon West.
 In addition, Ram Mandir railway station is operational since December 2016.
 The next important transport project for Goregaon will be the GMLR (Goregaon Mulund Link Road) which will be a 5km underground road consisting of two tunnels each having three lanes.
 This road will link Goregaon to Bhandup.

+In November 2025, construction also began on a ₹418-crore cable-stayed bridge spanning 542 metres across Goregaon Creek, connecting Bhagat Singh Nagar in Goregaon to Oshiwara in Andheri, with a projected completion of October 2028.